 Now, according to my lesson plan, it’s time for him to build a dozen or so words with magnetic letter tiles, write these same words and write a sentence from dictation, followed by having him read to me from his All About Reading Readers.

-He’s getting tired and starts to make mistakes which frustrate him.
+He’s getting tired and starts to make mistakes that frustrate him.
 A few more mistakes and now he is in tears.
-He begins to complain that he does’t want to do any more school.
+He begins to complain that he doesn’t want to do any more school.